w3f/research/docs/polkadot/networking/4-xcmp.rst

    slashing elsewhere.
 They are merely heuristics and are not actual hard evidence of any good or bad behaviour.

-FIXME: this is fiddly to implement. discuss real-world attacks and the possibility of omitting this protection. however future development should not conflict with the possibility of adding it later, in response to real-world attacks.

 One outstanding question is how specifically to choose "too large" for the purposes of the blacklist.
 It's possible to go into quite some depth on this, but we suspect it is best not to overthink it: more complex ways of choosing